Brodek u Konice

 Brodek u Konice (Deutsch Brodek) is a municipality and village in Prostějov District in the Olomouc Region of the Czech Republic.
 It has about 800 inhabitants.

 Brodek u Konice lies approximately 22 km north-west of Prostějov, 31 km west of Olomouc, and 184 km east of Prague.

-Administrative parts
+Administrative division

-The village of Lhota u Konice is an administrative part of Brodek u Konice.
+Brodek u Konice consists of two municipal parts (in brackets population according to the 2021 census):